 Two beautiful and well loved domestic cats, Finley and Tucker, used to bring ‘gifts’ i.e. toy mice, to their owner Cee Webster who then bought them an automatic dry cat food feeder.
 It took a little while before they got used to it but it seems that they started to relate to the feeder as they would relate to their human companion; as the provider of food.
 As a consequence we are told that they now drop off their gifts into the bowl of the automatic feeder.

 Finley in particular likes to play fetch with a toy mouse.
-Miss Webster thinks that it is Finley who is taking the mouse back to the automatic feeder.
-Although she has not seen him do it and therefore she is not 100% certain.
+Webster thinks that it is Finley who is taking the mouse back to the automatic feeder.
+Although they have not seen him do it and therefore is not 100% certain.